-Entertainment industry has questions to answer after Brand allegations - Cleverly
+Russell Brand allegations mean entertainment industry has questions to answer - Cleverly

 In the investigation, four women accused Brand of sexual assaults between 2006 and 2013.

-During those years, the star had various high-profile jobs at different times, including at BBC Radio 2 and Channel 4, and as being an actor in Hollywood films.
+During those years, the star had various high-profile jobs, including at BBC Radio 2 and Channel 4, and as a Hollywood actor.

-Author Irvine Welsh, also speaking on Kuenssberg's programme, said every organisation in the entertainment industry "has to get its house in order so people do feel comfortable and it's an environment where they can come forward and can be listened to".
+Author Irvine Welsh, also speaking on Kuenssberg's programme, said the entertainment industry "has to get its house in order so people do feel comfortable and it's an environment where they can come forward and can be listened to".

 But things have "changed for the better" in recent years since the start of the Me Too movement, he added.